Web Standards - Maximise Compatibility, Minimise Differences

 Web Standards, put simply, is about writing code and following practices that are known to work for everyone.
 By writing code that is clean, nonproprietary, and based on open standards, our websites are widely 'understood' across visitor set-ups (Browsers and Platforms) thus minimising the differences in appearance and functionality.

-A 'correctly' coded website remains usable by the separation of 'form' and 'content' - 'data presentation' from 'raw data' .
+A 'correctly' coded website remains usable by the separation of 'form' and 'content': 'the presentation of data' from 'the data itself' .
 Making the 'content' independent, allows the possibility to exchange and use this same content across technologies and/or media.